Crisis pregnancy center: Mandatory use of CPCs

-South Dakota enacted a law in 2011 which would have required consultation at a crisis pregnancy center as a precondition to obtaining an abortion.
-The law, which was to take effect in July 2011, also would have established a 3-day waiting period, the longest in the country.
+South Dakota enacted a law in 2011 that would have required consultation at a crisis pregnancy center as a precondition to obtaining an abortion.
+The law, which was to take effect in July 2011, also would have established a three-day waiting period, the longest in the country.
 In June 2011, Judge Karen Schreier issued a preliminary injunction blocking the law from going into effect, writing that the provisions "constitute a substantial obstacle to a woman's decision to obtain an abortion because they force a woman against her will to disclose her decision to undergo an abortion to a pregnancy help center employee before she can undergo an abortion."
-Although the law remains enjoined, the state later enacted another law which excluded weekends and holidays from the 72-hour waiting period mandated for a person seeking an abortion, potentially extending the wait for the procedure to six days, so that only days when CPCs were already open would count as part of the period.
+Although the law remained enjoined, the state later enacted another law which excluded weekends and holidays from the 72-hour waiting period mandated for a person seeking an abortion, potentially extending the wait for the procedure to six days, so that only days when CPCs were already open would count as part of the period.
 In some cases, judges responsible for granting judicial bypasses to minors have required them to go to a CPC for counseling before having an abortion.

 Confusion with government-supported centers in Ireland

 In Ireland, centres not affiliated with the government exist that attempt to persuade women not to have an abortion.
 These have been reported to "use manipulation and alarmist information", including false medical information, and have been called "rogue agencies".
+The term crisis pregnancy is used by abortion-rights agencies like the Irish Family Planning Association.

+In September 2018, the Eighth Amendment, stating that the law recognizes the rights of the unborn, was removed from the Constitution.
+Five years after the repeal of Ireland's extreme abortion ban, the rule remained only up to twelve weeks for termination; anytime after must be accompanied by extreme circumstances.

-The government's Crisis Pregnancy Programme (formerly Crisis Pregnancy Agency) funds crisis pregnancy initiatives and is in turn reimbursed by the Health Service Executive; however, crisis pregnancy counseling grants, provided through a campaign called "Positive Options", are only awarded to centres that offer non-directive and medically accurate counselling that discusses all possible options, including travelling abroad for abortion.
-Government sponsored centres' efforts to reduce the number of women who opt for abortion consist primarily of the provision of "services and supports which make other options more attractive."
+The government's Crisis Pregnancy Programme (formerly Crisis Pregnancy Agency) funds crisis pregnancy initiatives and is in turn reimbursed by the Health Service Executive.
+Nevertheless, crisis pregnancy counseling grants, provided through a campaign called "Positive Options", are only awarded to centres that offer non-directive and medically accurate counselling that discusses all possible options, including travelling abroad for abortion.
+Government-sponsored centres' efforts to reduce the number of women who opt for abortion consist primarily of the provision of "services and supports which make other options more attractive."
 A survey by the CPP found that 4 in 46 women surveyed encountered a "rogue agency" when seeking counseling.
 The Department of Health does not regulate the anti-abortion agencies, since the 1995 Abortion Information Act, which establishes that Irish women have a right to know about abortion services abroad and which regulates providers of information, does not apply to centres that do not provide information on abortion.

-The term "crisis pregnancy" is used by abortion-rights agencies like the Irish Family Planning Association.